All Episodes

 Okay, shoot.

-Could this give his supporters the idea to vote for Hillary Clinton and possibly allow Republicans and other viewers to have Trump lose voters and even uh bigger than that to lose the election?
+Could this give his supporters the idea to vote for Hillary Clinton and possibly allow Republicans and other viewers to have Trump lose voters and even bigger than that to lose the election?

 He wasn't intending to say that.

-You know, they submitted the Cruz people submitted the speech to the convention and it was approved.
+You know, they submitted, the Cruz people submitted the speech to the convention and it was approved.

-Apparently Cruz added something to his remarks that they didn't know was coming.
+Apparently, Cruz added something to his remarks that they didn't know was coming.

 I don't know what it was, but I do know I was watching it and I saw Ivanka and Donald Jr. stand up and start pointing at the cell.